 arrangement results in a strong sense of ownership among adult leaders

-DISTRICT STRUCTURE: 19 Geographical districts build
+DISTRICT STRUCTURE: 19 Geographical districts (3 of those districts have separate middle level districts) build

 strong bonds among students and adults, and provide leadership